snowdriftcoop/snowdrift/BUILD.md

 ## Install System Dependencies

-[Git], [PostgreSQL], and [Stack] are the only dependencies needed at the system level.
+[Git], [PostgreSQL], [Stack] and [Make] are the only dependencies needed at the system level.
 Stack takes care of finding or installing the correct GHC version.
 Some systems need a few additional libraries to support the core dependencies.

 **Follow the details for your system, then skip to the "Get the Snowdrift Code" section.**

 ### Debian, Ubuntu, and any related derivatives

-Install Git and PostgreSQL with needed libraries:
+Install Git, PostgreSQL and Make with needed libraries:

     sudo apt-get update
-    sudo apt-get install git postgresql libgmp-dev libpq-dev libssl-dev
+    sudo apt-get install git postgresql libgmp-dev libpq-dev libssl-dev make

 Then follow the [Debian Stack install] or [Ubuntu Stack install] instructions as appropriate.

 ### CentOS/RHEL and Fedora

-* Install Git and needed libraries:
+* Install Git, needed libraries and Make:

-        sudo dnf install git gcc-c++ gmp-devel ncurses-devel openssl-devel zlib-devel
+        sudo dnf install git gcc-c++ gmp-devel ncurses-devel openssl-devel zlib-devel make

     For CentOS and Fedora <=22, replace the `dnf` commands with `yum`.
 Fedora <=23 may also need the `libstdc++-static` package.